|The University of Adelaide||Home | Faculties & Divisions | Search|

 My current research focuses specifically on calcium (Ca2+) storage and signalling in plants, and salt (Na+ and Cl-) tolerance.
-This research is funded by the Australian Research Council (ARC), The Grape and Wine Research Development Corporation (GWRDC), Fosters Group and The University of Adelaide.
+This research is funded by the Australian Research Council (ARC), The Grape and Wine Research Development Corporation (GWRDC), Treasury Wine Estates and The University of Adelaide.

 BBSRC funded; Awarded Departmental Frank Smart Studentship (1999-2002) for progress and achievements during my Ph.D. studies.